 Sheena D. Robertson B.A., B.Ed., M.Ed

 Sheena has been an expert in the field of the arts, literacy, youth engagement, and social justice consulting for over 20 years.
 She has done extensive work in diverse settings both nationally and internationally – both as an educator, and as an artist.
 She understands the significance of developing a thorough grasp of the cultural context for each project, and brings her grounded and intuitive approach to the work she does.
 Sheena taught in Toronto’s inner city community of Regent Park for many years, has a Master’s degree in Education from OISE/UofT, and is much in demand as a consultant.
-She teaches drama for educators at OISE/UofT, and York University, and pioneered the ground breaking artist-training certification program at the Royal Conservatory.
+She teaches at OISE/UofT, and pioneered the ground breaking artist-training certification program at the Royal Conservatory.
 She is passionate about using the arts as powerful tools to create community, engage participants, and establish equitable environments, that encourage critical thinking, debate, and creative freedom.
 Those who have the opportunity to train with her never leave disappointed.
-Sheena is also a director, producer, and photographer whose professional roots artistically lie in the theatre world.
+Sheena is also an accomplished director, producer, and photographer whose professional roots lie in the theatre world.
 Sheena has been recognized for her work by her community – she was a finalist for the Toronto Arts Foundation’s TD Diversity Award in 2017.